Small Business Tax Loopholes: Minimize Your Tax Burden

 Calculating Research and development Tax Credit

-Consider some of these loopholes to lower your income tax and maximize your budget.
+Consider some loopholes to lower your income tax and maximize your budget.

 1. Pass-Through Entity Loophole

-Pass-through taxation allows business income to be taxed at the owners’ personal tax rates, avoiding corporate-level tax.
+Pass-through taxation allows business income to be taxed at the owners’ tax rates, avoiding corporate-level tax.

-One of the goals for the Tax Cuts and Jobs Act (TCJA) enacted in 2018 was to introduce a deduction for pass-through business owners.
+One of the goals of the Tax Cuts and Jobs Act (TCJA), which was enacted in 2018, was to introduce a deduction for pass-through business owners.
 These include limited liability companies (LLCs), S corporations, limited liability partnerships (LLPs), sole proprietor businesses, and partnerships.

 The 20% Qualified Business Income Deduction

-The QBI (Qualified Business Income), a part of the TCJA, permits sure business owners to reduce up to 20% of their QBI from income taxes.
-Those qualifying can cut as much as 20% from their taxable incomes by using QBI or qualified business income.
-This provision came into effect in 2018 and will be valid until 2025 unless Congress decides otherwise.
+The QBI (Qualified Business Income), a part of the TCJA, permits business owners to reduce up to 20% of their QBI from income taxes.
+Those qualifying can cut as much as 20% of their taxable incomes using QBI or qualified business income.
+This provision was enacted in 2018 and will be valid until 2025 unless Congress decides otherwise.

 Strategies for Maximizing Benefits

-• Business Structuring: You could turn into an S corporation or convert to an LLC so as to benefit from its pass through taxation system plus enjoy the QBI deduction.
+• Business Structuring: You could turn into an S corporation or convert to an LLC to benefit from its pass-through taxation system and enjoy the QBI deduction.

-• W-2 Wages: Make sure you pay enough W-2 wages so that your QBI benefits are maximized above the income thresholds.
+• W-2 Wages: Make sure you pay enough W-2 wages to maximize your QBI benefits above the income thresholds.

 • SSTB Considerations: For a maximum of allowable QBI deductions, we separate non-SSTB from SSTB activities.